izzyhandkammer/AWS-VM-NGFW-Documentation/DAGS.md

 	2. Actions → Security → Modify IAM role
 	3. Select the role from the dropdown and update

-# Enabling the AWS Plugin REDO INTRO
+# Enabling the AWS Plugin
 To implement DAGs we need to turn the firewall into an "AWS reader".
 It's going to continuously poll the AWS environment asking questions like "who has the tag 'Role:WebServer'?" and updates the security policies in real time.

 1. Go to Device → VM-Series.
 You should see an "AWS CloudWatch Setup" widget.